 Creating a Password Reset Disk

-This will take you to the User Accounts section of the old control panel.
+This will take you to the User Accounts section of the old control panel that we showed earlier.
 Here, you can select the link to “Create a password reset disk”.

 You will be greeted with a Wizard, make sure that your USB is inserted before clicking next.